neumeist/neumeist.github.io/_pages/publications.md

 [doi:10.1016/0370-2693(92)90874-4](https://doi.org/10.1016/0370-2693(92)90874-4)

 ---
+* CMS Collaboration, **Search for nonresonant new physics in high-mass dilepton events in association with b-tagged jets**, [CMS PAS-EXO-23-010](https://cds.cern.ch/record/2905176?ln=en).
 *	ATLAS & CMS Collaboration, **Snowmass White Paper Contribution: Physics with the Phase-2 ATLAS and CMS Detectors**, [CMS PAS-FTR-22-001](https://cds.cern.ch/record/2806962?ln=en).
 *	CMS Collaboration, **Prospects for the precise measurement of the Higgs boson properties in the H→μμ decay channel at the HL-LHC**, [CMS PAS-FTR-21-006](https://cds.cern.ch/record/2804002?ln=en).
 *	CMS Collaboration, **Sensitivity projections for a search for new phenomena at high dilepton mass for the LHC Run 3 and the HL-LHC**, [CMS PAS-FTR-21-005](https://cds.cern.ch/record/2804005?ln=en).